eno-lab/IMU-based-HAR-benchmark/README.md

 # Performance comparison
 Pleaase see [REGISTERED PERFORMANCES](https://github.com/eno-lab/IMU-based-HAR-benchmark/wiki)

+If you would like to register your benchmark results, please make [a new issue](https://github.com/eno-lab/IMU-based-HAR-benchmark/issues) with the "Benchmark result registration request" label with evidence, such as trained models and reports.

 We are welcome to register the performance of new algorithms.
 Please let us know.